Connor Wong Player Props: Red Sox vs. Mets

-Connor Wong -- hitting .364 in his past 10 games -- will be in action for the Boston Red Sox versus the New York Mets, with Kodai Senga on the hill, on July 21 at 7:10 PM ET.
+The Boston Red Sox, including Connor Wong (.364 batting average in his past 10 games), battle starting pitcher Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Athletics.
+In his previous game he had a hitless showing (0-for-2) against the Athletics.

 Connor Wong Game Info & Props vs. the Mets